-A. First Level Review - This term refers to the Dean of the school or college to which the recommendations of the primary unit are taken.
-Without regard to the size of the school or college, the Dean shall not participate as a member of the primary unit but rather shall carry out the independent duties of the office specified by the Board of Regents.

-B. Primary Unit - This term refers to the academic unit composed of professional colleagues most directly involved with the candidate and having authority to make recommendations concerning appointment, reappointment, tenure, and promotion.
+- A. First Level Review This term refers to the Dean of the school or college to which the recommendations of the primary unit are taken.
+Without regard to the size of the school or college, the Dean shall not participate as a member of the primary unit but rather shall carry out the independent duties of the office specified by the Board of Regents. - B. Primary Unit This term refers to the academic unit composed of professional colleagues most directly involved with the candidate and having authority to make recommendations concerning appointment, reappointment, tenure, and promotion.
 In schools and colleges with departmental organizations, each department will typically be a primary unit.
 In a school or college without such organization all full-time faculty members shall have the responsibility for developing the terms of their own working structure whereby the primary unit is defined.
 The primary unit may be a division, or may be the school or college as a whole.
 In some instances the primary unit may involve cognate departments or institutes.
 The Dean of the school or college and the chief academic officer shall be informed in writing of the determined structure of the primary unit.
-Only members of the primary unit may be permitted to vote on decisions relating to tenure, except that non-tenured members of the primary unit may be permitted to vote on decisions relating to tenure when authorized by the Dean of the school or college and the chief academic officer school or college and the chief academic officer when authorized by the Dean of the school or college and the chief academic officer when circumstances, in their discretion, so justify.

-C. Primary Unit Evaluation Committee (PUEC) - This term refers to the group within the primary unit that is delegated by the primary unit the responsibility of initially reviewing the qualifications of candidates for appointment, reappointment, tenure, and promotion.
+Only members of the primary unit holding tenure shall vote on decisions relating to tenure, except that nontenured members of the primary unit may be permitted to vote on decisions relating to tenure when authorized by the Dean of the school or college and the chief academic officer when circumstances, in their discretion, so justify. - C. Primary Unit Evaluation Committee (PUEC) This term refers to the group within the primary unit that is delegated by the primary unit the responsibility of initially reviewing the qualifications of candidates for appointment, reappointment, tenure, and promotion.
 In a small primary unit, all members of the unit may constitute such a committee.
 Evaluators who will review candidates at later stages of the review process shall not serve on primary unit evaluation committees.

-D. Review Committee - This term refers to the faculty group that assists the dean in the first level review procedures.

-E. Second Level Review - This term refers to the chief academic officer of a campus to whom the recommendations of the primary unit, the Dean, and the review committee are taken.

-F. Tenure - This term refers to faculty appointments that continue until termination by resignation, retirement, or otherwise pursuant to applicable regent laws and policies.

-G. Third Level Review - This term refers to the president of the University to whom the recommendations and decisions of the chief academic officer of the campus are taken.
+- D. Review Committee This term refers to the faculty group that assists the dean in the first level review procedures. - E. Second Level Review This term refers to the chief academic officer of a campus to whom the recommendations of the primary unit, the Dean, and the review committee are taken. - F. Tenure This term refers to faculty appointments that continue until termination by resignation, retirement, or otherwise pursuant to applicable regent laws and policies. - G. Third Level Review This term refers to the president of the University to whom the recommendations and decisions of the chief academic officer of the campus are taken.